wacncontent/CustomizeTool/removeCommentOutput2/articles/key-vault/key-vault-hsm-protected-keys.md

 		"%nfast_home%\bin\kmfile-dump.exe" "%NFAST_KMDATA%\local\key_xferacld_contosokey"
 When you run these command, replace contosokey with the same value you specified in **Step 3.3: Create a new key** from the [Generate your key](#step-3-generate-your-key) step.

-###Step 4.3: Encrypt your key by using Microsoft’s Key Exchange Key
+###Step 4.3: Encrypt your key by using Microsoft's Key Exchange Key

 Run one of the following commands, depending on your region: